 - Round into a ball and place in a warm buttered bowl, turning to coat the top (meaning, make sure there is butter on top too)

-- Cover with plastic wrap and a towel and let it sit for one hour.
+- Cover with plastic wrap and a towel and let it sit for one hour at room temperature.
 It should double in bulk.

 - Once your dough ball doubles in size, turn it out onto a clean surface (and I’m sure during this time, all your surfaces are super clean!).
 Use a little flour if necessary and knead down, cover, and let rest (sounds like the spa day we’re all dreaming of when everything opens again!)